retentionscience/rs-github-action-play-build/README.md

-## Amazon ECS Redeploy Action for GitHub Actions
+## Amazon ECS build and push play apps for GitHub Actions

 Redeploys a service in an ECS cluster